QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 In Jewish tradition, the Groom would leave his father’s house to travel to the Bride’s home.
 He would "snatch" her (often at night, a surprise arrival) and take her back to his father’s house for the bridal week (7 days), while the guests waited outside.
 Only after the 7 days would the couple emerge publicly.

-While not a direct proof, proponents argue it provides a coherent narrative parallel:
+While not a direct proof, proponents say it fits the story:

 A unique feature of this view is that it separates judgment into two different events.

-1. The Judgment Seat of Christ (Bema Seat): This happens in Heaven during the Tribulation.
+- The Judgment Seat of Christ (Bema): This happens in Heaven during the Tribulation.
 It is for believers only.
 It is not about salvation (heaven/hell), but about rewards.
-Believers are awarded "crowns" for their faithfulness (2 Corinthians 5:10).
+Believers receive "crowns" for their faithfulness (2 Corinthians 5:10).

-2. The Great White Throne Judgment: This happens at the very end of history (after the Millennium).
+- The Great White Throne Judgment: This happens at the very end of history (after the Millennium).
 It is for non-believers.
-This is the final court of justice where the "books are opened" (Revelation 20:11–15).
+This is the final judgment where the "books are opened" (Revelation 20:11–15).

-The Pre-Tribulation view is an architecture of distinction.
-It distinguishes between Israel and the Church, between the Rapture and the Return, and between the Judgment of rewards and the Judgment of condemnation.
-Its greatest strength is the hope it offers: The believer is looking for Christ, not the Antichrist.
+The Pre-Tribulation view keeps several things distinct: Israel and the Church, the Rapture and the Return, and the judgment of rewards vs. the judgment of condemnation.
+Its greatest strength is the hope it offers: the believer is looking for Christ, not the Antichrist.

 The second view argues that the "Two-Stage" theory is a mistake.
 It claims that the Rapture and the Second Coming are not two events separated by seven years, but one single, glorious event.